-Here is some advice for attending the festival:
+Here are some legal terms and general advice for attending the festival:

-Unfortunately a number of the venues used as stages for the Swindon Shuffle are 18+ so children will not be able to attend these stages, however this year the Saturday and Sunday afternoon stages at The Tuppenny will be welcoming all ages.
+Unfortunately most of the venues used as stages for the Swindon Shuffle are pubs and bars which operate a standard 18+ policy so persons under 18 will not be able to attend these stages, however this year the Saturday afternoon stages at The Tuppenny, Prospect Media Shop and Baristocats, and the Sunday afternoon stage at The Tuppenny will be welcoming all ages.

-As all stages at the Swindon Shuffle take place in existing venues in the town you are not allowed to bring your own drinks to festival events, however every venue has a bar or refreshments counter available selling drinks and snacks.
+As all stages at the Swindon Shuffle take place in existing venues in Old Town you are not allowed to bring your own drinks or food into festival events, however every venue has a bar or refreshments counter available selling drinks and snacks, and there are also a number of restaurants and fast food outlets within the vicinity of the venues.
 Also, when drinking alcohol please know your limits, and those of your friends, as drunk people can ruin everyone else’s fun.
 If you are concerned that someone requires assistance due to excessive drinking please speak to a member of venue staff who can assist.
 If you are staying in a venue for any length of time we would also suggest drinking water at points as even in cold weather crowded venues can get very hot.

 Drugs are no less illegal at the Swindon Shuffle than anywhere else in society and dealing in or use of illegal drugs will not be tolerated at the festival.
 Anyone found to be using or selling illegal drugs in any of the venues will be evicted and may even be treated to a free ride in a police car.